With special shows, the plannerFORUM and the BDLA Day

 - increased usage of public spaces for sport and exercise

-Groups can book seats for specific lectures for free with STADT und RAUM and then receive in-depth specialist information during tours of the special event(s).
-Here, individual objects are presented on a product-by-product basis – and generally supplemented by explanatory panels of information and photographs – so that trade visitors can examine them and try them out.
+Groups could book seats for specific lectures for free with STADT und RAUM and then received in-depth specialist information during tours of the special event(s).
+Here, individual objects were presented on a product-by-product basis – and generally supplemented by explanatory panels of information and photographs – so that trade visitors were able to test and try them out.

-As part of the plannerFORUM, organised by STADT und RAUM Messe und Medien GmbH, the Federation of German Landscape Architects (BDLA, North Rhine-Westphalia branch) will also be running its customary BDLA Day again in 2019.
-In short lectures, various member offices will give an insight into the comprehensive spectrum of activities of landscape architects.
-In a programme that promises to cover a wide range of subjects, trade visitors can look forward to topics including “Open-air facilities and exercise provision in municipal centres and in the residential environment”, “Towns and villages offering quality of life for all”, “Facilities for skateboarders” and much more.
-The presentations at the stands of the planners in the scope of the forum offer in-depth information.
-There will also be an opportunity to find out more about the BDLA and the many advantages of membership.
+As part of the plannerFORUM, organised by STADT und RAUM Messe und Medien GmbH, the Federation of German Landscape Architects (BDLA, North Rhine-Westphalia branch) also organized its customary BDLA Day again in 2019.
+In short lectures, various member offices gave an insight into the comprehensive spectrum of activities of landscape architects.
+In a programme that promises to cover a wide range of subjects, trade visitors looked forward to topics including “Open-air facilities and exercise provision in municipal centres and in the residential environment”, “Towns and villages offering quality of life for all”, “Facilities for skateboarders” and much more.
+The presentations at the stands of the planners in the scope of the forum offered in-depth information.
+There were also be an opportunity to find out more about the BDLA and the many advantages of membership.

 Presentation of the 2019 German SPIELRAUM prize